DNACENSolutions/NetworkasCode_CVPs/nac_healthcare_sda/NaC_1_0_Healthcare_SDA/README_NetworkaC_Healthcare_SDA.md

 ```

 ### Usage
-Run catc_sd_access_campus using the following command:
+Run NetworkasCode_CVPs using the following command:

 ```sh
 using `python3`